 At first, being helpful is fun.
 Oh, the look of joy on the faces as a team member offers to help out with that big report.
 Now, they are *always* helping with those big reports.

-If the additional helpful work that is being performed strays too far from the original role definition, your team member is likely to become disengaged.
-They were meant to be applying their expertise in international tax regulation, but someone found out they do great powerpoint presentations.
-So now, that’s also what they do.
+If the additional helpful work that is being performed strays too far from the team member’s role, they are likely to lose motivation.
+They were meant to be applying their expertise in their chosen field, but someone found out they do great powerpoint presentations.

 Your helpful team member has taken on too much.
 Some will collapse under the burden and may burn themselves out.
 Others will drop the “helpful” work like a hot potato and focus on their own tasks.

 So what are the options?
 How can you be helpful sometimes, but not all the time?